Table of Contents

 - Where you're going to use the pet carrier

-No matter which pet carrier you choose, both dog backpack carriers and dog slings are good only for small and toy/teacup dog breeds.
+No matter which pet carrier you choose, dog backpack carriers and dog slings are suitable only for miniature and toy/teacup dog breeds.

-It's similar to mothers who use kid carriers to tote their infant babies around – it's the same idea, only for your fur babies, dogs and cats.
+It's similar to mothers who use kid carriers to tote their infant babies around – it's the same idea, only for your fur babies, dogs, and cats.

 It's also the primary reason for the weight limit on these dog slings and dog backpacks being so low.

-Your pet is either hanging off your shoulders and back, or off your side, and too much weight would be uncomfortable for you and likely damage your body.
+Your pet is either hanging off your shoulders and back or off your side, and too much weight would be uncomfortable for you and likely damage your body.

 There are several things you should consider before buying any dog carrier:

-- Is it comfortable for your dog?
+- Comfort for your dog?

-- Is it comfortable for you?
+- Comfortability for you?

 - Is the material easy to clean?